 INTEREST.
-Useful for completists and for japanese collectors interested in the complete JL series. **
+Useful for completists interested in the complete JL series and for Japanese collectors **

-Another counterfeited LP was produced by another company, who copied the WCF pressing #2.
-This LP has green printed slipsheet glued to a silver jacket, with white blank labels; its matrix is 101-A / 101-B, with side B originally miswritten A.
+Another counterfeit LP was produced by another company, which copied the WCF pressing #2.
+This LP has a green printed slipsheet glued to a silver jacket, with white blank labels; its matrix is 101-A / 101-B, with side B originally miswritten A.

 INTEREST.
 Useless counterfeit. *

 THE CONTRA-BAND RELEASE

 Early 1971.
 The original release by "Live Records" was the source of another LP, produced by a bootlegger calling himself Contra-Band Music (no relationships to the well-known CBM outfit, that was not yet existing at the time).
-This bootlegger co-operated for this release with a guy who was at the time involved in a couple of Dylan records (Let me die in my footsteps and Burn some more).
-The album, titled SHEA THE GOOD OLD DAYS, matrix 1234-A S-2315 / 1234-B S-2316, was distributed with a full color printed cover copied from a legit record (a deluxe production for the era!) and a pink label featuring the record title repeated in rows.
+This bootlegger co-operated on this release with a guy who, at the time, was involved in a couple of Dylan records (Let me die in my footsteps and Burn some more).
+The album, titled SHEA THE GOOD OLD DAYS, matrix 1234-A S-2315 / 1234-B S-2316, was distributed in a full color printed jacket, copied from a legit record (a deluxe production for the era!); it had a pink label featuring the record title repeated in rows.
 This cover was available as a stock cover at the pressing plant.
-The name of the cover was the Four Choir Boys and if you were getting a record pressed and didn’t have a cover you could use that one and have you own title added.
+The name of the cover was The Four Choir Boys and if you were getting a record pressed and didn’t have a cover, you could use that one and have your own title added.

-Some copies had an insert or a sticker with title and track listing.
+Some copies had an insert or a sticker with the title and track listing.

 A different version of this record had a rubber stamped cover, titled SHEA STADIUM LIVE STEREO, in red, blue or black ink, and the label was similar but with a different font.
-Some copies with the rubber stamp in black ink had in addition a mimeographed track-listing on the cover.
-We do not know if this release, much rarer than the one on the stock cover, appeared before or after the more common one.
+Some copies with the rubber stamp in black ink had, in addition, a mimeographed track-listing on the cover.
+We do not know if this release, which is much rarer than the one on the stock cover, appeared before or after the more common one.